Secularism in Iran

 Secularism in Iran was established as state policy shortly after Rezā Shāh was crowned Shah in 1925.
 He made any public display or expression of religious faith, including the wearing of the headscarf (hijab) and chador by women and wearing of facial hair by men (with the exception of the mustache) illegal.
-Public religious festivals (such as Muharram and Ashura) and celebrations were banned, Shia clergy were forbidden to preach in extremist ideas.
+Public religious festivals (such as Muharram and Ashura) and celebrations were banned, Shia clergy were forbidden to preach.

 Although criticised by the religious traditionalists and viewed as authoritarian by foreign observers, Reza Shah intended to secularise Iran and eliminate the influence of the Shi'a clergy upon the government and the society.
 During his reign, the first instances of Islamic extremism and terrorism appeared in Iran as a backlash against his secularist policies.
 For example, secularist politicians and writers such as Ahmad Kasravi were assassinated by Muslim extremists, the most notorious of which remains Navvab Safavi, who today is considered a hero by the government of the Islamic Republic of Iran.